 It started with tremors, aftershocks of an event that no one was left to report on.
-Then the snow came, slow and steady, and it didn’t stop.
-Day by day, inch by inch, everything disappeared beneath a crushing mass so deep that only the tops of the tallest trees saw daylight.
-Saved by some fluke of elevation or wind patterns, Peter’s cabin was spared while the rest of the world drowned beneath an ocean of solid water.
+Then the snow came, slow and steady, and it didn't stop.
+Day by day, inch by inch, everything disappeared beneath a crushing mass so deep that only the tops of the tallest trees remained.
+Saved by some fluke of elevation and wind patterns, Peter's cabin was spared while the rest of the world drowned beneath an ocean of solid water.
 Or so he thought.

-Driven to the brink of insanity by terrible isolation, he survived long enough to see the skies clear and the sun return.
-As the snow melted, it revealed an almost alien world, a barely recognizable landscape littered with the remnants of civilization.
-Together with a handful of survivors, Peter set out to discover the cause of the event that had broken humanity’s hold on the world, and to learn whether it would strike again.
+Driven to the brink of insanity by terrible isolation, he survives long enough to see the skies clear and the sun return.
+As the snow melts, it reveals an almost alien world, a barely recognizable landscape littered with the remnants of civilization.
+Together with a handful of survivors, Peter sets out to discover the cause of the event that broke humanity's hold on the world, and to learn whether it will strike again.

 Read the first three chapters below!

 Prologue – Reaper

 …for there is no folly of the beast of the earth which is not infinitely outdone by the madness of men.

 Mark felt the rumble a few seconds before he noticed it.
 It was like a subway train passing by underfoot, filtered out by a mind long accustomed to a cacophony of urban noises.
 He became aware of it partly because it was gradually building in intensity, and partly because it was out of place on the twelfth floor of the NYMEX building.
 It would take a hell of a train to reach that high.
 His first reaction was to press F3 to save his work, his second was to laugh at his folly.
 Finally, a proper worker drone, thinking of the Exchange before himself.